InitialPosition/pyJAMa/README.md

 3. Config

 ## Introduction
-LDJAM+ is a script that makes LDJAM theme voting less painful.
+pyJAMa is a script that makes LDJAM theme voting less painful.
 It supports bulk voting themes that fit a given keyphrase and can be used to vote on themes in general.

 ## Functions
 - Command line based voting